testing-library/react-testing-library/README.md

 </summary>

 `getByTestId` is looking for the `data-testid` attribute and that's not going to change.
-This follows the precident set by
+This follows the precedent set by
 [React Native Web](https://github.com/kentcdodds/react-testing-library/issues/1)
 which uses a `testID` prop which emits a `data-testid` attribute on the element.